neph1/jme-cardboard/README.md

 How do I use this thing!?

-This has only been tested against jMonkeyEngine 3.1 (trunk).
-It most likely won't work with 3.0 without modifications.
+This has only been developed for jMonkeyEngine 3.1 (trunk).
-Currently, there is an issue where only one viewport is shown with Google Cardboard version 0.5.4.
-It's recommended to use this with version 0.5.3

 Before using it, you need to add Android support to your project through the SDK: